getnamingo/registry/docs/dns.md

 Copy this output for use in the configuration files of both the master and slave DNS servers. (```/etc/bind/named.conf.local```)

+> [!WARNING]
-> ⚠️ **Choose one configuration from the following section that fits your setup.
-Do not combine them.**
+> Choose one configuration from the following section that fits your setup.
+Do not combine them.

 #### 1.1.3a.
 Native DNSSEC – Signed by BIND